 CSS Selector: body > div > h1

-Beautiful Soup is a Python library for parsing HTML and XML documents.
-It provides simple methods and attributes to navigate and search through the HTML structure.
+Beautiful Soup is a Python library for parsing page content.
+It provides methods and attributes to navigate and search through the page structure.

 from bs4 import BeautifulSoup